 The offender’s ‘culpability’ – whether they took a leading role, significant role, or lesser role in committing the offence (e.g. someone who only plays a minor role might be likely to get a lesser sentence than someone who plays a leading role).

-The harm caused – this is based upon factors such as the weight and quantity of the product, unless the offence concerns street dealing or supply of drugs in prison by a prison employee.
-The sentencing guidelines offences set out 4 categories; for example, a case involving high quantities of drugs (e.g. 10,000 tablets of ecstasy or 200kg of cannabis) would be Category 1.
+The harm caused – this is based upon factors such as the weight and quantity of the product unless the offence concerns street dealing or supply of drugs in prison by a prison employee.
+The sentencing guidelines for offences set out four categories; for example, a case involving high quantities of drugs (e.g. 10,000 tablets of ecstasy or 200kg of cannabis) would be Category 1.

 The court will also take into account other considerations, such as mitigating and aggravating factors, to decide exactly what the final sentence should be.
 For example, mitigating factors could include: